arsy209/RockPaperScissor/README.md

-# RockPaperScissor
+# Rock Paper Scissor
 A Rock Paper Scissor written in javascript